Adapting to Shortage

 Focused on Future Water supplies and the Health of the Colorado River

 Arizona is experiencing one of the lengthiest drought periods in modern history.
-As a state, we are prepared for a hotter and drier future and the prospect of less water coming from the Colorado River.
+As a state, we have prepared for a hotter and drier future and less water coming from the Colorado River.
 We continue to collaborate, locally and regionally, and remain focused on future water supplies and the health of the Colorado River.
 This involves making collaborative investments in intrastate and interstate investments to firm and augment the CAP system.

 Colorado River Shortage